Understanding Thread Life Cycle, Thread States in Java | Tutorial with Examples

 - New - A newly created thread object instance on which the

-state may run for some time and then get blocked for a monitor lock, or enter thewaiting
+runnablestate may run for some time and then get blocked for a monitor lock, or enter thewaiting/timed_waitingstates as it waits for the opportunity/time to enterrunnablestate again.

 - Although the thread enters the